Public input sought to develop shared vision for the tidal Thames

 Thames Estuary Partnership Director Jill Goddard said: “We’re looking forward to a productive year collaborating with the wide mix of partners who make up the Thames community to produce a plan that has genuine support and delivery.”

-At present the status of the tidal Thames has been classified as ‘moderate’- the aim is that the river should have ‘good’ chemical status and ecological potential by 2027.
-Click here to download details of the Environment Agency’s classification methodology for surface water bodies.
+At present the status of the tidal Thames has been classified as ‘moderate’- the aim is that the river should work towards ‘good’ water quality and ecological potential, with reviews in 2015, 2021 and 2027.

 Thames21 and TEP combined have 36 years’ experience working on the river and in stakeholder engagement.
 The engagement process will involve people and organisations from Teddington Lock downstream to Haven Point on the north bank of the Thames Estuary in Essex and Warden Point on the south bank in Kent.
 The plan will be developed over the next year and will lead to practical delivery and action to improve the tidal Thames.

 The first pop up workshop and opportunity for people to have their say in the development of the plan will be on 1st June, 4pm to 7pm on the South Bank.
 Contact Thames21 for further details.

 Media enquiries, images and interviews: please contact Emily Braham on 020 7213 0166 or 07827 352675 or firstname.lastname@example.org

 - Thames21 is an environmental charity (registered number 1103997) working to bring London’s waterways to life.
 Each year, with the help of around 11,000 volunteers, Thames21 works to improve the capitals rivers, tributaries and canal networks with a wide variety of programmes and activities www.thames21.org.uk www.twitter.com/thames21 www.facebook.com/thames21